certuscyber/mqtt-fuzzer/README.md

 **Note**

-+ MQTT Fuzzer  currently supports unencrypted TCP (mqtt) connections.
++ MQTT fuzzer  currently supports unencrypted TCP (mqtt) connections.
 TLS support (mqtts) is being worked on and an update will be pushed in the coming weeks.

-+ MQTT Fuzzer can be preconfigured using config.json.
++ MQTT fuzzer can be preconfigured using config.json.
 These preconfigured settings can be over ridden during runtime by supplying relevant command line arguments.

 #### Installation